(First published July 2018) Updated November 2024, October 2025.

 The reversal: (find the cause of the psr’s, not by asking why, but by imagining what I would see if I didn’t do psr’s to myself.)

-Because poor me if I didn’t (magnify my tension by predicting failure and fix it by eating),
+Because poor me if I didn’t (magnify my tension by predicting failure of it to go away and fix it by eating),

 namely, the delay in the pleasure of getting over the grief from the loss